rlaheurt/HP-API/README.md

 # HP-API
-Code to extract data from Hyperplanning for different applications
+Codes to extract data from Hyperplanning for different applications

 //     Copyright (C) 2020 : Raynald Laheurte
 //